AhmedSa-mir/smart-wallet-system/README.md

 ```

 PS:
-You can change "127.0.0.1 (Localhost IP)" to make it run on different machines
+You can change "127.0.0.1" (Localhost IP) to make it run on different machines